Stats

 How Stats Connect to Rizzler

-Rizzler isn't just a stats reference — it's a stats tracking tool.
-Score games in the web app or iOS app and the stats calculate automatically.
-On the Pro plan, import stats from GameChanger to power the AI Batting Order, which uses stats like OBP, OPS, and strikeout rate to generate optimized lineups.
+Rizzler isn't just a stats reference; it's a stats tracking tool.
+Score games in the web or iOS app and basic stats calculate automatically on every plan.
+On the Pro and Club plans, you can import stats from GameChanger or CSV files, and the AI Batting Order reads stats like OBP, OPS, and strikeout rate to generate optimized lineups.

 Frequently Asked Questions